zulip/zulip/templates/zerver/security.md

 [redact-content]: https://zulip.readthedocs.io/en/latest/production/mobile-push-notifications.html#security-and-privacy

-## Configurable Access Control Policies
+## Configurable access control policies

 - Zulip supports private messages (to one or more individuals), private streams with any number of subscribers, as well as public streams